SalishSeaCast/NEMO-Cmd/docs/subcommands.rst

 The :command:`deflate` sub-command deflates the variables in netCDF files using the Lempel-Ziv compression algorithm to reduce the size of the file on disk:

 .. code-block:: text
+   :class: no-copybutton

     usage: nemo deflate [-h] FILEPATH [FILEPATH ...]

     Deflate variables in netCDF files using Lempel-Ziv compression.
 Converts files to netCDF-4 format.
 The deflated file replaces the original file.
 This command is effectively the same as running ncks -4 -L -O FILEPATH FILEPATH for each FILEPATH.

     positional arguments:
       FILEPATH    Path/name of file to be deflated.

     optional arguments:
       -h, --help  show this help message and exit

 You can give the command as many file names as you wish, with or without paths.